Caleb & Brown

 Why do People Invest in Meme Coins?

-While some meme coins claim to offer utility in the form of donations, scientific research, or other methods, many meme coins are simply just memes.
+While some meme coins claim to offer utility in the form of donations, scientific research, or other methods, most meme coins are simply just memes.

 Though outside of cryptocurrency, memes are considered to be the “social currency of the internet”.
-They are a way for the world to share and exchange ideas quickly, in return for a good laugh or a new perspective on a subject.
-Those who “get it” form a virtual community around the meme, helping it grow and spread across the internet.
+They are a way for the world to share and exchange ideas quickly, in return for a good laugh or a new take on a subject.
+Those who “get it” form a virtual community around the meme, helping it grow and spread across the internet like wildfire.

 If memes are the currency of the internet, then one might start to see why meme coins could have financial value.
 Memes are easy to understand, especially when stacked up against coins with a variety of complex use cases.
 Like every great joke, once you understand it, you become a part of an unspoken community of others who also get it.
 It’s so much easier to form a community around a simple idea.